DBeick/college-basketball/README.md

 * Added columns denoting win percentage both before and after postseason tournament
 * Added column denoting performance percentile
 * Inverted the column `DRB` (100 - value) to properly reflect Defensive Rebound Rate, instead of the original Offensive Rebound Rate Allowed
+* Fixed two instances where teams were ascribed the wrong seeds in the postseason tournament.
+This is described in detail in notebooks 1 and 2.
 * Fixed inconsistency in how teams without a conference affiliation were labeled in the dataset, specifically putting all such teams as being in conference 'Ind' to represent independence from a conference.